sachsmc/causaloptim/cran-comments.md

-This is a resubmission to address a few bugs and other minor improvements.
+This is a resubmission that adds some new features and bugfixes.

-It was built using R 4.0.0 and checked on the following platforms:
+It was built using R 4.1.0 and checked on the following platforms:

-- Windows 10, R 4.0 on local machine
+- Windows 10, R 4.1 on local machine
-- macOS 10.13.6, R-release
+- Win Builder dev and release
-- Ubuntu 16.04, R-release, on Travis
+- Rhub builder on linux platforms

-Bumped version to 0.7.1